hex37/SecondCity/modular_darkpack/readme.md

 When you are adding a new item to the map you MUST follow this procedure:
 Start by deciding how big of a change it is going to be, if it is a small 1 item change, you should use the simple area automapper.
 If it is an entire room, you should use the template automapper.

-We will no longer have \_nova map versions.
+We will no longer have \_darkpack map versions.

 DO NOT CHANGE TG MAPS, THEY ARE HELD TO THE SAME STANDARD AS ICONS.
 USE THE ABOVE TO MAKE MAP EDITS.